Iranian women’s group empowers amid pandemic by making masks

 “We teach them fishing instead of giving them a fish,” Chartabian said.

 The pandemic, however, has seen the demand for handicrafts drop.
-Iran has 1.1 million reported cases of the virus, with 800,000 recoveries and over 51,000 deaths — with officials acknowledging the true toll could be far higher.
+Iran has 1.2 million reported cases of the virus, with about 1 million recoveries and over 55,000 deaths — with officials acknowledging the true toll could be far higher.
 Meanwhile, the women in need still had to earn money to support their families.

 So the women at Bavar decided to begin making cloth face masks.
 Today, some 50 women sit with their sewing machines, creating two-ply cloth masks.
 A third layer can be added with material sold in local pharmacies.